BJÖRK’S CORNUCOPIA AT THE SHED

 El Museo del Barrio 1230 Fifth Ave.
 Manhattan, NY 10029

-This two-part exhibit is the centerpiece of El Museo's 50th anniversary celebrations.
+This two-part exhibit is the centerpiece of El Museo's 50th-anniversary celebrations.
 Its title draws from an essay written by Raphael Montañez Ortíz, one of the museum's founders and its first director.
-Part I, with themes of roots, resistance and resilience, focuses on the museum's activist origins and role in preservation of Latinx and Latin American art and culture.
+Part I, with themes of roots, resistance, and resilience, focuses on the museum's activist origins and role in the preservation of Latinx and Latin American art and culture.
 Among the featured artists are Tony Bechara, Beatriz González, Félix González-Torres, Carmen Herrera and the Young Lords Party.